THE PROBUS CLUB OF KIDSGROVE

 The next step will be for the recommending member to seek approval from the President to bring the person to a meeting and, if the person is still interested, to a further one meeting.
-At the end of the second meeting the President or Vice President shall ascertain if the person still wishes to become a member of The Club and if so, and he agrees to abide by The Club’s Constitution and any other properly imposed conditions of membership, invite him to complete the relevant application form.
-His application shall be considered by Council and the Secretary shall notify the applicant of its decision.
+At the end of the second meeting the President or Vice President shall ascertain if the person still wishes to become a member of The Club and if so, they agree to abide by The Club’s Constitution and any other properly imposed conditions of membership, invite them to complete the relevant application form.
+The application shall be considered by Council and the Secretary shall notify the applicant of its decision.

-If at this time there are no vacancies but the applicant would otherwise be acceptable, he will be placed on a waiting list and notified accordingly.
+If at this time there are no vacancies but the applicant would otherwise be acceptable, they will be placed on a waiting list and notified accordingly.

-When inducted into The Club the successful applicant shall be presented with a Probus tie and lapel badge, a name bar and a presentation pack consisting of The Club’s Constitution, membership telephone list, the names of current club officials and meeting dates for the current year.
-At or prior to his induction, the new member shall pay the Treasurer for the tie, lapel badge and name bar and the pro-rata annual membership fee.
+When inducted into The Club the successful applicant shall be presented with a Probus tie or scarf, lapel badge, a name bar and a presentation pack consisting of The Club’s Constitution, membership telephone list, the names of current club officials and meeting dates for the current year.
+At or prior to their induction, the new member shall pay the Treasurer for the tie, lapel badge and name bar and the pro-rata annual membership fee.